rightoneducation/righton-app/README.md

 # RightOn Education

 ### Our Mission & Vision
-<strong>Mission:</strong> Maybe you too know kids (or even adults) who'll say things like, "I'm not a math person." or "I just can't do math."
-Our mission is to unlock every student’s potential in math: building self-confidence, developing conceptual understanding, and helping them overcome hurdles in both school & life: whether they'd like to  build apps, go to Mars, or become the next Beyonce!
+<strong>Mission:</strong> Maybe you too know kids (or even adults) who'll say things like, "I'm not a math person." or "I just can't do science."
+Our mission is to unlock every student’s potential in STEM: building self-confidence, developing conceptual understanding, and helping them overcome hurdles in both school & life: whether they'd like to build apps, go to Mars, or become the next Beyonce!

-While many apps focus on speed and accuracy, we're turning things around: our app not only makes it OK to make mistakes: players get rewarded for the most popular wrong answers.
+While many apps focus on getting answers as quickly as possible, we're turning things around: RightOn not only makes it OK to make mistakes: players get rewarded for the most popular wrong answers.
 Through learning from mistakes and misconceptions, everyone takes their learning to the next level.

 <strong>Vision:</strong> In the future, we envision <a href="https://www.rightoneducation.com"><strong><i>RightOn!</i></strong></a> to become a multimedia learning platform and game show (spanning mobile apps and livestream video), one that eventually helps connect students of all ages and backgrounds to learn new subjects -- from math today to others in the future.